carpegavin/Homework-1.0/README.md

 See readme.txt for specific changes made to the html and css

-SEO and accessibility enhancement for the Horiseon company.
+SEO and Accessibility Optimization for the Horiseon  Marketing Company.

+The goal of this project was to do the following to the code:
+1. replace generic tags with semantic HTML elements.
+2.